 The NCCR Bio-Inspired Materials organizes and/or supports workshops and other events supporting the training of transferable skills, typically also open to the participation of postdoctoral researchers.
 Further details can be found here.

-Media training courses.
-The SNSF regularly offers postdoctoral researchers media training courses in English.
+The SNSF regularly offers postdoctoral researchers media training courses in French and German.
 Please note that the NCCR Bio-Inspired Materials only covers the costs of fees for NCCR-funded postdocs.
 To confirm your eligibility, please contact the NCCR Coordinator before registering.